opensearch-project/project-website/_posts/2024-07-11-Optimize-storage-and-performance-using-MatchOnlyText-field.md

 The OpenSearch Project introduced a new field type called `match_only_text` in version 2.12.
 This field type is designed for full-text search scenarios where scoring and positional information of terms within a document are not critical.
 If you're working with large datasets in OpenSearch and looking to optimize storage and performance, then the `match_only_text` field could be an interesting option to explore.

-## What is the MatchOnlyText Field?
+## What is the MatchOnlyText field?

 The `match_only_text` field is a variant of the standard `text` field in OpenSearch.
 It differs from the regular `text` field in a few key ways: